-Back when I was single, I hated it so much, I only cooked on Mondays.
-I filled a pot with whatever was on hand and feasted on it all week.
+I would fill a pot with whatever was on hand and feast on it all week.
 When that ran out, I ate bar-food.

 One week, I decided to make vegetable-beef soup.

-I poured water into a pot, sliced an onion and checked the refrigerator for a bag of frozen vegetables.
+I poured water into a pot, sliced an onion and checked the freezer for frozen vegetables.
 Wouldn’t you know it?
 No vegetables.
 No beef either.

-You would think that if I only had to cooked once a week, I would get it right by having everything I needed on hand – but that wasn’t my style.
+Given that I only cooked once a week, you would think I would have everything on hand – but that wasn’t my style.

 So I changed my plan.
 Why not make chicken noodle soup instead?

-I could make boiled onion soup but could I eat it all week?
+I had onions, but could I eat onion soup all week?

-It was my friend, Joe.
-“You up for a burger and beer”
+It was my buddy Stan.
+“You up for a burger and a beer”